 There are three proposals you are being asked to vote on in this proxy statement.
-Please review this information and vote today.
-Your vote is extremely important.

 - First, as in prior years, we are asking you to vote on the election of directors to the Board. - In the second proposal, you are being asked to vote on a recommendation from the Board of Directors to extend the Liquidation Date beyond the original date of January 30, 2008.
-The Board's recommendation allows the REIT to extend the date by which we must begin an orderly process of liquidation if we have not listed our common shares on a national securities exchange.
+Their recommendation allows the REIT to extend the date by which we must begin an orderly process of liquidation if we have not listed our common shares on a national securities exchange.
 The proposal is to extend the Liquidation Date to July 30, 2009, and to allow the Board of Directors, using its discretion based upon market conditions and other relevant factors, to further extend the Liquidation Date from July 30, 2009, to January 30, 2011, if deemed advisable in an effort to maximize stockholder value. - Finally, the Board has recommended a third proposal to approve an adjournment or postponement of the Annual Meeting, if necessary, to solicit additional proxies in favor of the extension of the Liquidation Date proposal described above.